Coastal Living Room Ideas: A Complete Guide to Breezy, Relaxed, and Timeless Style

 - Pops of coral, blush pink, or sunset yellow add warmth and vibrancy.

 The key is to keep the palette soothing and balanced.
+Using one dominant neutral with one or two accent colors helps prevent coastal interiors from feeling busy or overly themed.

 Choosing the Right Furniture